cvonk/esp8285-mqtt_light/README.md

 * HTTP PUT
    * On the rpi, use `curl -X PUT -d on https://house.domain.com/resources/room/lamp` to set the value of the red LED and relay.

-## Connecting it to Google Assistent
+## Connecting it to Google Assistant

 Configuration: